fsd7/glimpse_nvblox_ros1/README.md

+# RSL Fork of Nvblox

+This fork of Nvblox is different then the original repository.
+The **nvblox_ros**, **nvblox_rviz_plugin** and **nvblox_msgs** packages are adapted to use ROS-1.
+Furthermore, the functionalities of Nvblox are tuned for Mesh generation operations only.
+To efficiently manage the vRAM autosaving is added and multiple utility adaptaions were done to accomodate multi-camera setup.
+Similarly, the rviz_plugin is also adapted for on-the-go visualization.

 # Isaac ROS Nvblox (Preview)

 Nvblox is a package for building a 3D reconstruction of the environment around your robot from sensor observations in real-time.
 The reconstruction is intended to be used by path planners to generate collision-free paths.
 Under the hood, nvblox uses NVIDIA CUDA to accelerate this task to allow operation at real-time rates.
 This repository contains ROS2 integration for the [nvblox core library](https://github.com/nvidia-isaac/nvblox).